With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreBuckhorn Children And Family Services Buckhorn Childrens Center is a mental health clinic in Perry County, Kentucky, located at 116 Buckhorn Lane, 41721 zip code.
-Buckhorn Children And Family Services Buckhorn Childrens Center offers residential treatment and telemedicine/telehealth.
-Buckhorn Children And Family Services Buckhorn Childrens Center provides individual psychotherapy, psychotropic medication and couples/family therapy to children / adolescents.
+Learn MoreBuckhorn Children And Family Services Buckhorn Childrens Center is a mental health facility in Perry County, KY, located at 116 Buckhorn Lane, 41721.
+Buckhorn Children And Family Services Buckhorn Childrens Center provides telemedicine/telehealth and residential treatment.
+Buckhorn Children And Family Services Buckhorn Childrens Center provides activity therapy, individual psychotherapy and psychotropic medication to children / adolescents.
 Buckhorn Children And Family Services Buckhorn Childrens Center also supports people with PTSD and people with trauma.
-Some other services provided by Buckhorn Children And Family Services Buckhorn Childrens Center include assertive community treatment, family psychoeducation and case management.
+Some other services available at Buckhorn Children And Family Services Buckhorn Childrens Center include case management, vocational rehabilitation services and suicide prevention services.

 Learn MoreArh Regional Medical Center Psychiatric Center is a mental health clinic in Perry County, KY, located at 102 Medical Center Drive, 41701.
 Arh Regional Medical Center Psychiatric Center provides hospital inpatient treatment.
-Arh Regional Medical Center Psychiatric Center offers behavior modification, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Arh Regional Medical Center Psychiatric Center also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Additional services offered at Arh Regional Medical Center Psychiatric Center include legal advocacy, assertive community treatment and case management.
+Arh Regional Medical Center Psychiatric Center offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and behavior modification to seniors 65 or older, young adults and adults.
+Arh Regional Medical Center Psychiatric Center also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
+Additional services offered at Arh Regional Medical Center Psychiatric Center include assertive community treatment, suicide prevention services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.